-API Clients are external applications, users, or other API services that are accessing API services via the API Gateway
+API Clients are external applications, users, or other API services that access API services through the API Gateway

-API Services
+• API Services

 API services are applications that are accessed through the API Gateway.
 API services register themselves to the Discovery Service and can access other services through the Gateway.
-If an API service is installed in such a way that direct access is possible, API services can access other services without the Gateway.
+If an API service is installed so that direct access is possible, API services can access other services without the Gateway.
 When APIs access other services, they can also function as API clients.